menu

 One of the nice things about Leesburg is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.

-Being a small town, Leesburg does not have a public transit system used by locals to get to and from work.
+Leesburg is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The education level of Leesburg citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.35% of adults 25 and older in Leesburg have a college degree.
+In terms of college education, Leesburg is nearly on par with the US average for all cities of 21.84%: 18.35% of adults 25 and older in Leesburg have a bachelor's degree or advanced degree.

 The people who call Leesburg home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Leesburg residents report their race to be White.
 Important ancestries of people in Leesburg include German, Italian, Irish, French, and Polish.